 To obtain information about studying at uOttawa, first contact the International Office.
 To get information about university fees for international students enrolled in a program of study with the French Immersion Stream: Differential tuition fee exemption.

 The Immersion Entry Test is an online test that assesses your French competencies, in oral and written comprehension and expression.
 This test is used to confirm your admission in the French Immersion Stream.

-Once you have received an offer of admission in a program of study at uOttawa, you must request access to the Immersion Entry Test.
+Once you have received an offer of admission at uOttawa that includes French immersion, you must request access to the Immersion Entry Test.
 (Click on “You are a Student with a uOttawa Student Number.”
-Allow one business day after your request for access has been submitted.)
+Allow up to two business days after your request for access has been submitted.)

 Your results will be available within 5 business days after writing the Test.

 If you are not eligible for the French Immersion Stream